thynash/Rangify/SIH_SUBMISSION_GUIDE.md

 ---

-## 🎯 Our Solution: KolamAI
+## 🎯 Our Solution: Rangify

-KolamAI is a comprehensive AI-powered system that revolutionizes the analysis and generation of traditional Indian Kolam/Rangoli patterns through advanced computer vision, mathematical analysis, and cultural preservation.
+Rangify is a comprehensive AI-powered system that revolutionizes the analysis and generation of traditional Indian Kolam/Rangoli patterns through advanced computer vision, mathematical analysis, and cultural preservation.

 ## 🚀 Quick Demo Instructions